Giedrius-Kristinaitis/LibGDX_Project_Template/README.md

-# More advanced prototype with dependency injection: https://github.com/Giedrius-Kristinaitis/LibGDX_Project_Template_2
+# MUCH more advanced prototype with dependency injection: https://github.com/Giedrius-Kristinaitis/LibGDX_Project_Template_2

 # LibGDX_Project_Template
-A project template with a clear structure, built-in screen handling logic, resource manager that manages all heavy assets like textures and sounds...
+A project template with built-in screen handling logic, resource manager that manages all heavy assets like textures and sounds...
 Why?
 To avoid writing the same code over and over again when creating a new project.

 The template already has a loading screen implementation, game screen implementation and a game-world instance.